LuggiStruggi/Frascii/README.md

 │ └───┘ └───┘ │

 ```
-# Tip for better visualizstion
+# Tip for better visualization

 Make a new custom terminal profile and set its fontsize to 1 (Menu->Preferences->Profiles).
 Then you can switch between the default profile and the new one to have "more pixels" on one page.